MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/test-and-experience/streaming.md

     - In **Player Settings** > **OpenXR**, the following must be assigned for the **Windows, Mac, Linux Settings** tab:
         - Set **Play Mode OpenXR Runtime** to **Oculus OpenXR**.
         - Add the **Oculus Touch Controller Profile** to the list of **Interaction Profiles**.

-If you've deployed a build to your target device of choice, you can debug the build as it runs on device with [Managed debugging](/windows/mixed-reality/develop/unity/managed-debugging-with-unity-il2cpp).